SarahAlhugail/SDA_Final_Project/README.md

 ---
 ### Data Vistualtion
->For data visualization, we are going to use seaborn plots.
+>For data visualization, I'm going to use seaborn plots.
 Histgram , Scatter , boxplot and finaly heatmap plots usually helps us to understand data easily.

 ![image](https://github.com/SarahAlhugail/SDA_Final_Project/blob/main/Image/cat.png)
 These plots can answer a lot of questions and clarify the data.
 The actual customer that moved out is 1,627 customers out of 8,500 existing customers (16% attrition).

 First, Based on gender, almost equal split between males and females.

 Another interesting fact, they have significant customers with income less than 40,000,

-And there are four product categories but the majority of customers signed up with Blue!
+And there are four product categories but the majority of customers signed up with Blue.!

 And based on eduction level the significant customers with graduate degrees.

-Lastly, Marital status is also closely split between single and married.
+lastly, Marital status is also closely split between single and married.